 While we ate, we watched a man climb one of the palm trees on the beach.
 He had a basket on his back and harvested stalks that grew from the top of the palm.
 I asked our friend Fonny what they use it for.
 This tree is called pohon lontar, she told me, and it produces a rough, leathery-skinned fruit called salak.

-Our friend Fonny brought some over for us to try.
+Fonny bought some for us to try.
 The texture is interesting: when I bit down on it, it initially created resistance, but then gave in to the pressure and squirted out its juice from every pore.
-Kind of fun, very unique.
+Kind of fun, and unique.

 The long palm stalks are peeled and pressed to produce a sweet liquid called tuak.
-Tuak is sweet like coconut milk is sweet, but don't let that fool you.
+Like coconut milk, tuak is sweet, but don't let that fool you.
 Its flavor is pretty bland.
 Meh.
-Without the fun of biting into the fruit itself, in my opinion tuak is pretty unremarkable.
+Without the fun of biting into the fruit itself, tuak is pretty unremarkable.

-If you let tuak ferment, you'll get arak.
+If you let tuak ferment though, you'll get arak.
 I had tried arak before and it tasted pretty good, with just a hint of anise flavor.
 Of course, we were intrigued.
 Mental note: Must.
 Try.
 Indonesian.
 Arak.

 Update: Many restaurants offer arak cocktails, made from the local brew, so when we saw it on the menu a few weeks later, we had to try it.
 Dan thought it was okay, but I didn't.
 Nope.
 Not a fan.
-I thought its taste is rather harsh.
+Without the licorice flavor, I thought its taste was rather harsh.
 Reminiscent of kerosene.
 Yuck.

 Corn is quite a popular beach food here, though it's nothing like the juicy, mouthwatering sweet corn I grew up with in New Jersey.
 For one thing, it's not as sweet.
 For another, the kernels are starchier and slightly tougher.
 It's quite good, but keep your dental floss handy.